tanchekwei/SierraChartStrategyOptimizer/README.md

 ### Detailed Run Data
 -   **A `.json` file**: Contains detailed trade-by-trade data, including entry/exit times, prices, and profit/loss for each trade.
 This file is useful for in-depth analysis.
 -   **A `.csv` file**: A CSV representation of the trade data for easy viewing.

+## ⭐ Support the Project

+If you find this Strategy Optimizer useful, please consider giving the repository a star on GitHub!
+Your support helps in maintaining and improving this tool.
+Thank you for helping this project grow! 🚀

 ## Disclaimer